-The Chief Executive Officer has responsibilities and coordinates the internal regulations and policies implementation in applying the money laundering and terrorism financing prevention as defined by AML Policy within his duty as Bank's Compliance Officer (Art 23, line 2).
+The Management Committee is formed of the Executive Management of the Bank and is chaired by the Chief Executive Officer (CEO) First Deputy CEO, the Deputy CEO and the Executive Director CRO.
+The Executive Director CRO has responsibilities and coordinates the internal regulations and policies implementation in applying the money laundering and terrorism financing prevention as defined by AML Policy within his duty as Bank's Compliance Officer (Art 23, line 2).